Selling a House for a Job Relocation: Tips, Tools, and Taxes

 Have a realistic conversation with your real estate agent about the best way to handle the changeover.
 You might consider a sale-leaseback agreement for a few weeks, she suggests.

-Anne Sena, a real estate agent with a combined 24 years of experience in New York and Tennessee, says that rent-back situations have become more common during the current market because houses sell so fast, sellers need more time to transition.
+Anne Sena, a real estate agent in Nashville, Tennessee, with 17 years of experience, says that rent-back situations are common in hot markets when homes sell quickly and sellers need more time to transition.

 Options to sell your home for a job relocation